swgee/swgee.github.io/_posts/2025-01-18-iosandroid.md

 Smartphones constitute arguably the greatest digital attack surface in modern society: over half the global population and most people in the developed world own one.
 Mobile applications are heavily relied on for everything we do, be it communication, banking, media, navigation, photos, etc. The average person spends four to five hours a day using their phone.
 They are a part of us.
 We are essentially cyborgs without a physical link between our mechanical and biological components (for now).

 The two dominant platforms are Android and iOS.
-Combined, 99.5% of smart phones run either operating system - and there are no other legitimate choices supported by the majority of app developers.
+Combined, 99.5% of smart phones run either operating system - there are no other legitimate choices supported by the majority of app developers.
 Android dominates the global market share at about 73.5%, with iOS coming in at 26%.

 {% include image.html url="/images/iosandroid/globalstats.png" description="Global market share of mobile operating systems 2024" percentage="80" %}

-This article will explore the primary distinctions between the two platforms, focusing on their characteristics, architectures, and vulnerabilities.
+This article will explore the primary distinctions between the two platforms, and compare their attack surfaces from the perspective of an every day user.
 The difference between the two operating systems can be summarized as followed:

 Android is like the Wild West - you have the right to do whatever you want and malware runs rampant like bandits.
-However, the open source nature of the platform reduces the prevalance of no-click zero days. iOS is like being in a padded cell - you have no rights and can't harm yourself by installing anything malicious.
-However, your protection is entirely dependent on Apple and zero-days are not uncommon.
+However, the open nature of the platform may reduce the possibility of being targeted with advanced no-click exploits. iOS is like being in a padded cell - you can't harm yourself by installing anything malicious, but you also have no rights.
+Also, your protection is entirely dependent on Apple.
 {:.info}

 ## The Smartphone Market